kiwiproject/consul-client/README.md

 would have to gain consent of all contributors, which we do not want to do).

 Another thing to note is that we _imported_ this repository from the original, so that it is a "disconnected fork".
-We did not want a reference to the original repository since it is no longer maintained and no changes here will ever be pushed back upstream.
+We did not want a reference to the original repository since it is no longer maintained and no changes here will never be pushed back upstream.
 Thus, while we maintain the history that this is a fork, it is completely disconnected and is now a standalone (normal) repository.